Key Takeaways

 - The hospital records only 4 × 11.5 = 46 hours, showing only 6 overtime hours

-That 2-hour difference per four-shift week — entirely attributable to fictitious meal break deductions — adds up.
+That 2-hour difference per four-shift week - entirely attributable to meal break deductions that did not match reality - adds up.
 Over a year, a nurse working regular overtime could lose thousands of dollars in unpaid premium pay.
-Multiply that by every hourly nurse, CNA, and tech in the hospital, and the aggregate theft is staggering.
+If the same practice applies across hourly nurses, CNAs, and techs, the aggregate exposure can be substantial.

 What Recovery Looks Like

-The FLSA provides strong remedies for nurses subjected to auto-deduction policies.
+The FLSA provides strong remedies for workers subjected to unlawful auto-deduction practices.
 Under 29 U.S.C. § 216(b), affected workers can recover:

 - Unpaid wages: The value of every meal break deduction that wasn't a bona fide meal period — typically 30 minutes per shift, at the nurse's regular rate or overtime rate depending on total weekly hours